cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

   framework as the original Prio protocol, but incorporates techniques introduced in [BBCGGI19] that result in significant performance gains.

-* More recently, Boneh et al. [BBCGGI21] described a protocol for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
+* More recently, Boneh et al. [BBCGGI21] described a protocol called Poplar for solving the `t`-heavy-hitters problem in a privacy-preserving manner.
 Here each client holds a bit-string of length `n`, and the goal of the aggregation servers is to compute the set of inputs that occur at least `t` times.
 The core primitive used in their protocol is a generalization of a Distributed Point Function (DPF) [GI14] that allows the servers to "query" their DPF shares on any bit-string of length shorter than or equal to `n`.
 As a result of this query, each of the servers has an additive share of a bit indicating whether the string is a prefix of the client's input.
 The protocol also specifies a multi-party computation for verifying that at most one string among a set of candidates is a prefix of the client's input.

-  In {{hits}} we describe a VDAF called `hits` that implements this functionality.
+  In {{poplar1}} we describe a VDAF called `poplar1` that implements this functionality.

 The remainder of this document is organized as follows: {{overview}} gives a brief overview of VDAFs; {{vdaf}} defines the syntax for VDAFs; {{prelim}}
-defines various functionalities that are common to our constructions; {{hits}}
+defines various functionalities that are common to our constructions; {{poplar1}}
-describes the `hits` construction; {{prio3}} describes the `prio3` construction;
+describes the `poplar1` construction; {{prio3}} describes the `prio3` construction;
 and {{security}} enumerates the security considerations for VDAFs.

 # Conventions and Definitions